schlatterca/meghna-hugo/exampleSite/content/research/who-played-the-barberini-harp.md

 +++
-description = "Who played the Barberini Harp?" image = "" person_tag = []
-title = "Who played the Barberini Harp?" titolo = ""
+description = "Who played the Barberini Harp?
+Who played the Barberini Harp?
+Harpists of the first half of the 17th century in Rome by Alexandra Ziane" image = "" person_tag = [] title = "Research — Performance Practice" titolo = ""

 +++